It never fails.

 I should never go look at books, because then I'll find 3 that I feel like I must read.

-He likes Minecraft.
-So does Natalie.
-They'd love those Minecraft animals.
+I think, they'd love those Minecraft animals.
 Oh, and the sword!
 But the sword is $24.99?
 What?
 It's just a little bit of foam, am I right?
-Is here gold in the foam?
+Is there gold in the foam?
 I probably spent like 10 minutes trying to figure out why a foam sword is so much money.
 (I not only lose track of money in Target, but also time..)

 I'll check out housewares next, thinking that it's time that our house begins to look more grown up.
 I mean, most of our stuff doesn't even match!
 I marvel at the decorating blogs and wonder why I don't have the same decorating gene.
 Wasn't I supposed to get one since I have a vagina?